Changissnz/TAGIB/README.md

 Please do not be afraid of my plans for you, specifically, since you are a mere educatissimi to me.
-That is, an educated person that does boring work and says boring things, and wears boring clothes, having sex with boring men, without really an authentic regard for the ramifications of your actions in a world that became so hyper-connected through the advances of the internet that people such as I have had to turn back to our prejudices, expressed or not.
+That is, an educated person that does boring work and says boring things, and wears boring clothes, having sex with boring men, without really an authentic regard for the ramifications of their actions in a world that became so hyper-connected through the advances of the internet that people such as I have had to turn back to our prejudices, expressed or not.
 The reason why I told you about the passing of two of my close people is simply because